 If your flight arrives earlier in the day, perhaps you might choose to have a stroll around Alameda Central, Mexico City's oldest municipal park, or visit the Templo Mayor Museum, which is known for its exhibits relating to the Aztec civilization.
-Stay: Hotel Premier (Comfortable)
+Stay: Hotel Fontan (Comfortable)

-Today we journey through the mountainous Sierra Madre range, stopping to visit the 2000-year old swamp cypress tree in Santa Maria del Tule just outside Oaxaca and continuing to the Mixtec/ Zapotec site of Mitla where we will have a short exploration of the ruins.
-Our destination this evening is the hot and windy isthmus of Tehuantepec, a convenient stopping point on our journey towards San Cristobal.
-Stay: Hotel Calli (Comfortable)
+Our next short stop is at the ancient Mixtec site of Mitla, where we will have a short exploration of these ruins.
+The largest part of the drive is ahead of us, with our destination this evening being the hot and windy isthmus of Tehuantepec, a convenient stopping point on our journey towards San Cristobal.
+The journey today will take approximately 10 hours including stops.
+Stay: Hotel Calli (Comfortable) (B)

-Leaving early this morning we have a roughly 5 hour drive to Chiapa de Corzo, the starting point for our visit to the spectacular Sumidero Canyon, a unique rift 41km long and up to 1000mts deep, cut by the Rio Grijalva.
+Leaving early this morning we have a roughly 5 hour drive to Cahuare, the starting point for our visit to the spectacular Sumidero Canyon, a unique rift 41km long and up to 1000mts deep, cut by the Rio Grijalva.
 This is the spot where, in the 16th century, some 1000 Chiapa indigenous people committed suicide rather than submit to Spanish rule.
 We take a trip on a speed boat to fully appreciate the towering gorge, before driving up a scenic mountain road to San Cristóbal de las Casas.
 At 2210m above sea level, it can get cold at night, a sharp contrast to the heat of Tehuantepec.
-Stay: Hotel Arrecife (Comfortable)
+Stay: Hotel Arrecife (Comfortable) (B)

-There is a unique atmosphere to this small colonial town, high in the scenic Chiapas range.
+There is a unique atmosphere to the small colonial town of San Cristobal, high in the scenic Chiapas range.
 The indigenous groups from the surrounding hills fill the town and marketplace with their colourful dress including the distinctive Tzotzil community who still retain much of their Mayan customs and language.
 We will be visiting San Juan Chamula and Zinacantan, indigenous villages close to San Cristobal that practice an interesting blend of Catholicism and traditional Maya beliefs.
-This area is noted for the bright textiles and weavings in bold designs, and when we return to San Cristobal we'll have the afternoon free to bargain for some colourful souvenirs here.
+This area is noted for the bright textiles and weavings in bold designs, and when we return to San Cristobal we'll have the afternoon free - you may like to bargain for some colourful souvenirs here.

 One of the highlights of our tour is today's guided visit to the famous jungle ruins of Palenque, a fascinating and important Mayan site.
 Once the choking forest was cleared, the ruins revealed the tomb of the high priest Pakal, his body adorned with a marvellous jade death mask - one of the most prized relics of the Maya culture, discovered only in 1952.
 The entire site, shrouded by the steamy rainforest, has an aura of deep mystery.
 During the afternoon you can continue to explore the site, or take a bus back to the waterfall of Misol Ha for a refreshing swim (optional).
 The stunning 30m high waterfall was featured in the titles of the movie 'Predator'.
 Stay: Hotel Maya Tulipanes (Comfortable) (B)